linuxserver/docker-mods/README.md

-# Zsh / Oh My Zsh - Docker mod for code-server
+# Zsh / Oh My Zsh - Docker mod for code-server/openvscode-server

-This mod adds `zsh` and `Oh My Zsh` to code-server, to be installed/updated during container start.
+This mod adds `zsh` and `Oh My Zsh` to code-server/openvscode-server, to be installed/updated during container start.

-In code-server docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:code-server-zsh`
+In code-server/openvscode-server docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:code-server-zsh`

 If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:code-server-zsh|linuxserver/mods:code-server-prolog`